-Throughout scripture we see that God has His appointed times and He will not fail.
+Throughout Scripture, we see that God has His appointed times and He will not fail.
 So why this apparent contradiction?
-Well what of that beloved pig-headed, prodigal son or that lovely lost daughter?
+Well, what of that beloved pig-headed, prodigal son or that lovely lost daughter?
 What of that precious parent or that dearly loved, lost friend… that nasty neighbour?
 What of the healing and correcting and maturing work He is carrying out in your life?
-And what of the healing and correcting and maturing He is doing in mine?
-Could ye not watch with Me… could ye not intercede with me on their behalf.. one brief span?
+And what of the healing and correcting and maturing He's doing in mine?
+Could ye not watch with Me… could ye not intercede with me on their behalf, one brief span?
 Matt.26:40

 I believe in the fullness of time we will all understand why the Bridegroom tarried, for we know that ALL things work together for good to those that love God.
-All things – even things things we don’t understand and the things that grieve us: all things; ALL things work together for good to them that love God, to them who are the called according to His purpose.
+All things – even things we don’t understand and the things that grieve us.
+All things - ALL things work together for good to them that love God, to them who are the called according to His purpose.
 Rom.8:28.
-No, the Lord is not slack concerning his promise, as some men count slackness but is long-suffering to us-ward not willing that any should perish but that all should come to repentance.
+No, the Lord is not slack concerning his promise, as some men count slackness but is long-suffering to us-ward, not willing that any should perish but that all should come to repentance.

 Never miss a post